labgrid-project/labgrid/doc/configuration.rst

 USBTMCDriver
 ~~~~~~~~~~~~
-The :any:`USBTMCDriver` is used to control a oscilloscope via the USB TMC
+The :any:`USBTMCDriver` is used to control a oscilloscope via the *USB TMC
-protocol.
+protocol*.

 Binds to:
   tmc: